bingyangchen/KM-software/System Design/System Design 101.md

 - Storing passwords in plain text is not a good idea because anyone with internal access can see them.

 - Storing password hashes directly is not sufficient because it is pruned to precomputation attacks, such as rainbow tables.

 - To mitigate precomputation attacks, we salt the passwords.

 ###### What is salt?

 According to OWASP guidelines, “a salt is a unique, randomly generated string that is added to each password as part of the hashing process”.

 ###### How to store a password and salt?

-1. the hash result is unique to each password.
+- The hash result is unique to each password.
-1. The password can be stored in the database using the following format: hash(password + salt).
+- The password can be stored in the database using the following format: hash(password + salt).

 ###### How to validate a password?

 To validate a password, it can go through the following process:

 1. A client enters the password.
-1. The system fetches the corresponding salt from the database.
+2. The system fetches the corresponding salt from the database.
-1. The system appends the salt to the password and hashes it.
+3. The system appends the salt to the password and hashes it.
 Let’s call the hashed value H1.
-1. The system compares H1 and H2, where H2 is the hash stored in the database.
+4. The system compares H1 and H2, where H2 is the hash stored in the database.
 If they are the same, the password is valid.

 ### Explaining JSON Web Token (JWT) to a 10 year old Kid